Madonna Cadiz

 Juan C. Jauregui

-Juan C. Jauregui, MSW, MPH is a 3rd year doctoral student in the Department of Social Welfare at the UCLA Luskin School of Public Affairs.
-His research is focused on understanding and preventing suicide among LGBTQ+ young people in low and middle-income countries using community-engaged approaches.
-Specifically, his work explores the social, economic, and environmental factors that impact the mental health and well-being of LGBTQ+ communities.
+Juan C. Jauregui, MSW, MPH is a 4th year doctoral student in the Department of Social Welfare at the UCLA Luskin School of Public Affairs.
+His research centers LGBTQ+ young people and explores the intersection of social processes with health outcomes.
+Juan’s work specifically investigates the relationship between social connectedness, stigma, and the mental health and well-being of LGBTQ+ communities in low and middle-income countries.

-Juan recently co-led the launch of a national survey in Peru and the Philippines focused on LGBTQ+ youth mental health.
-Before entering the doctoral program at UCLA, Juan worked with the Resilience + Resistance Collective at the University of Michigan School of Public Health where he was involved in LGBTQ+ mental health projects in the U.S., Kenya, and Zambia.
-He also worked with the Heinz C. Prechter Bipolar Research Program at Michigan Medicine where he focused on examining health inequities for LGB people with bipolar disorder.
-Juan’s previous professional experiences also include working as a Research Associate for the UCLA Adolescent Trials Network and as a Crisis Worker for a national suicide hotline.
+Before entering the doctoral program at UCLA, Juan worked with the Resilience + Resistance Collective at the University of Michigan School of Public Health where he was involved in LGBTQ+ mental health and sexual health projects in the U.S., Kenya, Zambia, and the Dominican Republic.
+Juan’s previous professional experiences include working as a Research Associate for the UCLA Adolescent Trials Network and as a Crisis Worker for a national suicide hotline.

-Juan earned his BS in Psychobiology from UCLA in 2017 and Master of Social Work and Master of Public Health from the University of Michigan in 2021.
-Juan is a recipient of the NIH-funded LEAD Global Training Fellowship at Washington University St. Louis, as well as a recipient of the Ford Foundation Predoctoral Fellowship.
+Juan is a first-generation student and earned his BS in Psychobiology from UCLA in 2017 and Master of Social Work and Master of Public Health from the University of Michigan in 2021.

 Selected Publications: